mlcommons/dynabench/new_builder_evaluation/readme.md

     ![create_group](img/create_group.png)

-5. Type a name for your group and add all the policies you need for this user by looking for them typing the policies in the search box and checking the box on the left of the policy, then click on *create group*.
+5. Type a name for your group and add all the policies you need for this user by looking for them in the search box and checking the box on the left of the policy, then click on *create group*.

     ![create_group](img/create_group_2.png)